peteroupc/html3dutil/doc/Curve.md

 ### Methods

-* [accel](#Curve_accel)<br>Finds an approximate acceleration vector at the given U coordinate of this curve.
+* [accel](#Curve_accel)<br>Finds an approximate acceleration vector at the given u-coordinate of this curve.
-* [arcLength](#Curve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+* [arcLength](#Curve_arcLength)<br>Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
-* [changeEnds](#Curve_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same U coordinates), but has a different set of end points.
+* [changeEnds](#Curve_changeEnds)<br>Creates a curve evaluator object for a curve that is generated using the same formula as this one (and uses the same u-coordinates), but has a different set of end points.
-* [endPoints](#Curve_endPoints)<br>Returns the starting and ending U coordinates of this curve.
+* [endPoints](#Curve_endPoints)<br>Returns the starting and ending u-coordinates of this curve.
-* [evaluate](#Curve_evaluate)<br>Finds the position of this curve at the given U coordinate.
+* [evaluate](#Curve_evaluate)<br>Finds the position of this curve at the given u-coordinate.
-* [fitRange](#Curve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to fit the given range.
+* [fitRange](#Curve_fitRange)<br>Creates a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to fit the given range.
 * [getLength](#Curve_getLength)<br>Convenience method for getting the total length of this curve.
-* [getPoints](#Curve_getPoints)<br>Gets an array of positions on the curve at fixed intervals of U coordinates.
+* [getPoints](#Curve_getPoints)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.
-* [getPointsAsObjects](#Curve_getPointsAsObjects)<br>Gets an array of positions on the curve at fixed intervals of U coordinates.
+* [getPointsAsObjects](#Curve_getPointsAsObjects)<br>Gets an array of positions on the curve at fixed intervals of u-coordinates.
-* [jerk](#Curve_jerk)<br>Finds an approximate jerk vector at the given U coordinate of this curve.
+* [jerk](#Curve_jerk)<br>Finds an approximate jerk vector at the given u-coordinate of this curve.
-* [normal](#Curve_normal)<br>Finds an approximate principal normal vector at the given U coordinate of this curve.
+* [normal](#Curve_normal)<br>Finds an approximate principal normal vector at the given u-coordinate of this curve.
-* [tangent](#Curve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the given U coordinate.
+* [tangent](#Curve_tangent)<br>Convenience method for finding an approximate tangent vector of this curve at the given u-coordinate.
-* [toArcLengthParam](#Curve_toArcLengthParam)<br>Gets a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
+* [toArcLengthParam](#Curve_toArcLengthParam)<br>Gets a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to an <i>arc length parameterization</i>.
-* [velocity](#Curve_velocity)<br>Finds an approximate velocity vector at the given U coordinate of this curve.
+* [velocity](#Curve_velocity)<br>Finds an approximate velocity vector at the given u-coordinate of this curve.

 <a name='Curve_accel'></a>
 ### Curve#accel(u)

-Finds an approximate acceleration vector at the given U coordinate of this curve.
+Finds an approximate acceleration vector at the given u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>accel</code>
 method if it implements it; otherwise, does a numerical differentiation using the velocity vector.